 Brette's Answer: You wouldn't pay it back.
 It should be deducted from what he owes.
 You can file for violation and enforcement for the arrears.

 Erin's Question: My ex is pushing to get custody changed.
-If he does get custody, how will that affect the child support order and will he still owe the back child support?
+Does it modify the support order if he does get custody, and will he still owe the back child support?

 Brette's Answer: He owes the back child support no matter what.
 If he gets custody, he can get the current order changed so he is owed support.

 Jessica's Question: When my husband adopts my daughter, does that automatically wipe out any past due child support that is court ordered from her biological father or is he legally responsible until the debt is paid off?

 Brette's Answer: Past child support remains as owed since it is from when the biological dad was still a legal dad.

 Sabra's Question: If the child for whom you owe back child support has passed away, are you still liable to pay that money?